MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iobuildpartialmdl.md

 * If the original MDL was not mapped in system space, the partial MDL is not either.
 If you need a system mode address, call [**MmGetSystemAddressForMdlSafe**](/windows-hardware/drivers/kernel/mm-bad-pointer) on the partial MDL.
 * If you do not know which of the above applies, it is safe to call [**MmGetSystemAddressForMdlSafe**](/windows-hardware/drivers/kernel/mm-bad-pointer) regardless.
 If a partial MDL is built from a source MDL that is already mapped into the system address space, <b>MmGetSystemAddressForMdlSafe</b> uses the existing source mapping.
 Otherwise, <b>MmGetSystemAddressForMdlSafe</b> creates a new mapping.

-To prevent this new mapping from being leaked, drivers must call <a href="/windows-hardware/drivers/kernel/mm-bad-pointer">MmPrepareMdlForReuse</a> before reusing a partial MDL.
+To prevent this new mapping from being leaked, drivers must call [MmPrepareMdlForReuse](/windows-hardware/drivers/ddi/wdm/nf-wdm-mmpreparemdlforreuse) before reusing a partial MDL.
 In addition, the <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-iofreemdl">IoFreeMdl</a> routine releases the system-address-space mapping for a partial MDL, if such a mapping exists.

 For more information about MDLs, see <a href="/windows-hardware/drivers/kernel/using-mdls">Using MDLs</a>.